-- Evaluate opportunities to leverage caretaker properties and uplands at Bush Point and Possession Beach. - Explore partnering with the County on a regional strategy to provide reliable launching in South Whidbey. - " Consider use patterns, climate change, maintenance needs, and community desires. - " Evaluate a variety of options including surplussing lower priority facilities, building a new ramp, etc. - " Recommend a financially sustainable strategy to provide reliable launching where most needed and provide a reliable revenue stream to maintain facilities.
+- Evaluate opportunities to leverage caretaker properties and uplands at Bush Point and Possession Beach, subject to existing agreements and permits. - Explore partnering with the County on a regional strategy to provide reliable launching in South Whidbey. - " Consider use patterns, climate change, maintenance needs, and community desires. - " Evaluate a variety of options including surplussing lower priority facilities, building a new ramp, etc. - " Recommend a financially sustainable strategy to provide reliable launching where most needed and provide a reliable revenue stream to maintain facilities.
 Consider asking the community to support a tax increase to address deferred and ongoing maintenance at Port-owned ramps.